opendataformat/Specification/Profile/README.md

 # Explanation

-The External\_OpenDF profile holds a set of constrains that use Xpath syntax to define the usage of elements and attributes.
+The ODF profile holds a set of constrains that use Xpath syntax to define the usage of elements and attributes.
 The Xpath syntax uses a path notation, like those used in URLs, for addressing parts of an XML document.
 There are three types of constrains for the usage of